-There is some evidence of a theoretical approach to the intentions for actors in two central roles in terms of the play as a whole or the use of acting skills or style in theatre in general.
+There is evidence of a theoretical approach to the intentions for the set and lighting in terms of the play as a whole.
+Objectives for the set and lighting have been well considered and explored to show consistency throughout the progress of the play.